 The tech is useful for simple AR-based activities like monitoring in manufacturing.
 This is because such tasks do not demand complex interactions with digital objects.
 Also, since the screen-viewing time is short, using a tablet is comfortable too.

-Besides, most individuals are already familiar with using a tablet.
+Furthermore, most individuals are already familiar with using a tablet.
 For perspective, in 2021, there were 1.28 billion tablet users worldwide.
-So, implementing tablets doesn’t need much more staff training, keeping costs low.
+As such, implementing tablets requires minimal staff training, keeping costs low.

 Wearable AR is used for manufacturing processes like repairing equipment.
 This reduces time spent switching between the job and referring to a manual.
 Also, it reduces maintenance time.
 For some companies, that amounts to about 40 hours per week.